Abhishek-172/Netflix-GPT/README.md

     - Movies Suggestion
       - Movie Lists \* N which is vertically scrollable
 - NetflixGPT Page

   - SearchBar
   - Movies Suggestions

+- Important:
+  - U can't use useNavigate hook inside the parent component, where you have written a routing logic.
+  - instead you should use navigate in a child components.